gylfe/App-dayonetools/README.md

 # CL for DAYONE

 This is fork of ***[sugyan/App-dayonetools](https://github.com/sugyan/App-dayonetools)***.
-I personalized the dropdox dir location.
+I personalized the dropdox directories location.

-change your dropbox dir in `line 155` of `lib/App/dayonetools.pm`
+change your dropbox dir in `line 155` of `lib/App/dayonetools.pm`.

 ## Install